Phoenix police believe they've found another serial killer

 For the second time in less than a year, Phoenix police have uncovered a serial killer they believe is responsible for multiple shooting deaths across the metro area ─ cases that have turned on the testing of evidence taken from guns and ammunition.

-The string started with an attack on two young men in a parking lot on Nov.
+The string started with an attack on two young men in a parked car on Nov.
 27 and continued with shootings on Dec.
 2, Dec.
 11, Dec.
 13 and Dec.
 16. The victims' ages ranged from 21 to 56.
+The killings took place in Phoenix and two nearby suburbs, Glendale and Avondale.

 In one case, Cooksey allegedly shot an acquaintance and robbed him of a handgun.
 In another, Cooksey allegedly targeted his ex-girlfriend's brother.
 In a third, police believe the victim met Cooksey for a drug deal.
 He allegedly kidnapped another of his victims, a young woman, and sexually assaulted her before killing her, police said.